✨ Health insurance, now in PayFit - learn more

 Qualifying week: 15 weeks before the EWC

-EWC: The Sunday on or before the baby's due date
+EWC: The week starting on the Sunday before the baby’s due date

 Yes, if an employee receives a pay rise during the specified period, their entire SMP needs to be recalculated, including both the higher rate period (first 6 weeks) and the lower rate period (following 33 weeks).